programweb/Jenkins_Pipeline-Instructional/README.md

 # Jenkins Pipeline
-## Pipeline in Jenkins - instructional
+## Pipeline in Jenkins - Instructional

 Jenkinsfile used in demonstration.
 I developed this pipeline for teaching Groovy and Jenkins.